Continued from Musical Adventure #3

 To exactly describe this cascade of events, or to put the facts into a more or less logical sequence, is for me still a quite vague task.

-…It all started during the school year after the “London Vinyl Raid”.
+…It all started during the school year following the “London Vinyl Raid”.

 At the beginning of the new school year, “The Principal” had a surprise for us all.

-Despite the double capitalization, The Principal was a very short man with a bad temper, a high-pitched voice and slightly effeminate manners.
+Despite the double capitalization and quotes, The Principal was a very short man with a bad temper, a high-pitched voice and slightly effeminate manners.
 All of this together, made his rage outbursts quite ridiculous to look at and listen to.

 Anyway, The Principal decided that our class had to be disseminated (I still find the sound of the expression quite unpleasant) among several other classes, in a final attempt to moderate our exuberance, merely meaning that he had just given up his efforts to keep our conduct within acceptable levels.